Protolaw/chem_dataset/README.md

 ```

 Lastly, note that this is currently research code, so a lot of the documentation is inside individual Python files.
 If you wish to work with this code, you'll have to get familiar with it and be comfortable reading Python code.

+## License

+The software is licensed under the MIT license (see LICENSE file), and is free and provided as-is.